 This impressive fortress can be seen from the road, connecting Brasov to Targu Mures, but those who pull of the road to see it up close are few.
 The fortress has been standing its ground since Dacian times, but was later remodeled.
 The water from its well is drinkable.

 The Village of Buzescu

 If you are looking for an unusual tourist landmark, this is it.
 This place is all about the sea of colorful facades, enormous external staircases, balustrades, Greek columns, and a bountiful display of towers.
 If you think that this is a movie décor, you are seriously wrong.
 The village of Buzescu is completely real, and is located only a few kilometers away from the Romanian city of Alexandria.
-The huge houses you ll see are occupied by the local gypsy barons.
-According to legend, they have accumulated their wealth by trading in metals.
+The huge houses you’ll see are occupied by the local gypsy barons.
+According to the local legend, they have accumulated their wealth by trading in metals.

-This is one of the bigger Romanian cities – lively, with a university, an airport, and beautifully restored buildings, at more than 100 years old.
+This is one of the biggest Romanian cities – lively, with a university, an airport, and beautifully restored buildings, at more than 100 years old.
 What is more, Craiova is located only 80 km away from the Vidi-Calaft border.
 As of recently, this is a wonderful place to cross into neighboring Bulgaria, as you can do it quickly and easily, using Danube Bridge 2, also called New Europe Bridge.